OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 1. Run `npm install`.
 1. To sideload the add-in, run `npm run start:desktop`.
 This command puts the unified manifest and the two image files into a zip file and sideloads it to the Office application.
 It also starts the server in a separate NodeJS window to host the add-in files on localhost.

+   > [!NOTE]
+   > Add-ins that use the unified manifest can be sideloaded only on Office Version 2304 (Build 16320.20000) or later.

 1. When you're ready to stop the dev server and uninstall the add-in, run the command `npm run stop`.

-### NodeJS and npm projects that aren't created with Yeoman Generator
+### Convert NodeJS and npm projects that aren't created with Yeoman Generator

 If you don't want to use the Teams Toolkit and your project wasn't created with the Office Yeoman generator, use the office-addin-manifest-converter tool.